IBM/example-health-synthea/README.md

 to generate new ones as well.

 Finally to get the data into the DB2 for z/OS database we made use of the zload JDBC function.
-The zload function transfers the csv file to z/OS and invokes the LOAD utility to load the file into a table.
+The zload function transfers the CSV file to z/OS and invokes the LOAD utility to load the file into a table.
 The JDBC program uses parameters to know which database to connect to, the credentials needed for the connection, the table to load, and the column format of the CSV file.